 Dart String Methods

-Dart string methods are built-in methods that you can use to manipulate and work with strings.
-Strings are a fundamental data type.
-A string is a sequence of characters.
+Dart string methods are built-in methods for manipulating and working with strings, a fundamental data type consisting of a sequence of characters.

-Dart String can be created using single quotes or double quotes. i.e. characters enclosed within single (‘) or double (“) quotes.
-Strings are immutable in Dart language.
-It means that we cannot modify the string after it’s creation.
+Dart Strings can be created using single quotes or double quotes, i.e., characters enclosed within single (‘) or double (“) quotes.
+Strings are immutable in the Dart language, which means that we cannot modify them after they are created.

 Syntax